About Therapy Insights

-Megan brings her broad range of experience as a science communicator to the field of Speech-Language Pathology by creating visually engaging, inspirational therapy materials that are balanced with both evidence-based practice and the art of human connection.
+Megan brings her broad range of experience as a science communicator to the field of clinical rehabilitation by creating visually engaging, inspirational therapy materials that are balanced with both evidence-based practice and the art of human connection.

 You can reach Megan at firstname.lastname@example.org.

 Being a rehab therapist is a challenging, creative, and rewarding gig.
 Ultimately, no therapy materials are magical enough to instantly fix everything.
 The connection between you and the client is where the magic happens.
 It’s my hope that Therapy Insights materials can add a little sparkle to that magic.